PramodKumarYadav/playwright-sandbox/README.md

 ![test-result](./docs/pass-results.png)

 > [!NOTE]
 > For the above report to be available, as a one time measure, a project admin or maintainer has to manually enable `Pages` settings to use `GithHub Actions` as a source for `Build and Deployment`.
-The detailed steps are mentioned in github official docs [here (Required steps are only from step 1 till 4)](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).
+The detailed steps are mentioned in github official docs [here (Required steps are from step 1 till 4.
+Step 5 is to be skipped, since we already have workflow in our repository.)](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).

 ## ※ Reference